 Protect dignity in the details: knock before entering, involve them in choices, keep familiar routines.
 If cognitive changes make communication difficult, simplify questions and give time for responses.
 Celebrate what remains—favorite music, a shared prayer, a photo album that sparks stories.
 Where safety requires boundaries, frame them as acts of love: “I want you to be safe, so let’s try this together.”

-If you are part of the sandwich generation—supporting children and parents—define what you can realistically offer.
+If you are caring for both children and parents, a prayer for parents helpful as you define what you can realistically offer.
 Communicate with siblings early, write tasks down, and rotate responsibilities when possible.
 A small, steady plan is often kinder than heroic bursts followed by burnout.

 How do I honor my parent when we disagree about care?